KRI Nanggala (402): Sinking

-The navy subsequently sent a distress call to the International Submarine Escape and Rescue Liaison Office at around 09:37 to report the boat as missing and presumably sunk.
+The navy sent a distress call to the International Submarine Escape and Rescue Liaison Office at around 09:37 to report the boat as missing and presumably sunk.
 The navy stated that it was possible that Nanggala experienced a power outage before falling to a depth of 600–700 m.
 Widjojono stated that Nanggala was able to dive to a depth of 500 m.
 The deepest areas of the Bali Sea are over 1500 m below sea level.
 It was also reported that the underwater telephone (UWT) of the submarine was defective during the drill, hampering communications between the boat and rescue vessels in the area.

-At the time it went missing, Nanggala had 53 people on board, including 49 crew members, 1 commander, and 3 weapons specialists.
-The highest-ranking naval officer in the submarine was Colonel Harry Setyawan, the commander of the submarine unit of the 2nd Fleet Command.
-Subordinates with him were Lieutenant Colonel Heri Oktavian, the commander of the submarine, and Lieutenant Colonel Irfan Suri, an officer from the Weapons Materials and Electronics Service.
+At the time it went missing, Nanggala had 53 people on board: 49 crew members, 1 commander, and 3 weapons specialists.
+The highest-ranking naval officer in the submarine was Captain Harry Setyawan, the commander of the submarine unit of the 2nd Fleet Command.
+Subordinates with him were Commander Heri Oktavian, the commander of the submarine, and Commander Irfan Suri, an officer from the Weapons Materials and Electronics Service.